LOVE IS IN THE AIR (WAVES)

 Q: How do couples go about finding the right DJ?

-A: Couples can find their DJ in a variety of ways: magazines, bridal shows, web directories, as well as friends and family.
+A: Couples can find their DJ in a variety of ways: social media, magazines, bridal shows, web directories, as well as friends and family recommendations.
 But it all comes down to the comfort level you feel for all of your vendors.
 When you get to that week leading up to the wedding, you really need to trust that your vendors will deliver what they promised.
 When interviewing DJs or any vendor, ask open-ended questions and let them talk so you can decide if their approach and level of experience works for you.

 Q: How do you decide on a set list for a wedding?